 Global HR Compliance in Qatar

-If you hire international workforce, or plan to hire, then Hiring and Firing Workforce in Qatar Guide below will help you understand the nuances of labor legislation in the country.
+If you hire an international workforce or plan to hire, then the Hiring and Firing Workforce in Qatar Guide below will help you understand the nuances of labor legislation in the country.

 After you have found the right candidate, the question is how to hire and provide compensation to this person so you as a business remain 100% compliant when working with global workforce.
 Another thing to consider is whether you want to keep the talent long-term and how you can do that.

-If you need to hire foreign workforce in Qatar so you can expand there, then our Global Employer of Record solution may be of help.
+If you need to hire a foreign workforce in Qatar to expand there, then our Global Employer of Record solution may help.
 We help you legally hire and reward your foreign workforce by making them employees via a global employment outsourcing service.
 This is simple as employ your in-house workforce with the only difference that workers can live anywhere in the world and Acumen International would be their legal employer on your behalf.
 This means we would bear all employment risks, not you.
 Also, we manage bonuses, vacations, sick leave and can rent the office and a car for your foreign sales representatives if that is what you need.

 With our solution, you can test new foreign markets before deciding whether you are going to get established there.
 You gain flexibility and expand with reduced costs, and easily withdraw from the unattractive countries.